Overlooking and Privacy Planning Objections

 Protecting Your Home From Unacceptable Loss of Privacy

-If a proposed development would allow neighbours to look directly into your home, garden, or private spaces, you may have strong grounds to object.
-Overlooking and loss of privacy are major planning concerns, and planning authorities must consider the impact on residential amenity.
+If a proposed development would allow neighbours to look directly into your home, garden or private outdoor space, you may have strong grounds to object.

-Create direct overlooking into neighbouring homes
+Create direct overlooking into habitable rooms

 Local Plan residential amenity policies